bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 ## Xamarin stacks

-The Xamarin Stacks are built on top of the latest stable Xcode stack, so the preinstalled things of the base Xcode stack are not updated and are the same as in the base Xcode stack.
+The Xamarin Stacks are built on top of the latest Stable Xcode stack, so the preinstalled things of the base Xcode stack are not updated and are the same as in the base Xcode stack.
 The Xamarin specific bits are applied on top of the base Xcode image **every week** when generating the Xamarin stacks ([using this Ansible playbook](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/xamarin-playbook.yml)).

 The dependency manager cache updates are applied on these stacks too (see the `Xcode stacks -> Dependency manager cache updates` section for more detail).